 I continue my education and growth with a team of mentors in sport psychology and beyond, in therapy, and by using the same principles in my own entrepreneurial, athletic, and life pursuits.
 Currently, I’m co-authoring a sport psychology textbook chapter with an Australian professor related to mindfulness, performance, and well-being, and I'm teaching a graduate sport psychology class in a Master's program in Sport Science and Sports Rehabilitation.
 I’ve also been doing research for a related book that has taken me from the U.S. to London and North Africa.
 I’ve competed at a national level in Olympic-style Tae Kwon Do as a black belt and continue to participate in marathons and triathlons for fun, health, and challenge.
 When I have time, I try to work on my Arabic and French but don’t quiz me.
 Yet.

 Please don’t hesitate to call or email with questions or suggestions.

-For a comprehensive look at my studies, experiences, and publications in sport psychology and athletics, as well as references with contact details, feel free to view my Curriculum Vitae (11 pages; updated March 2012).
-For abbreviated selections from my CV, please refer to my resume (3 pages; updated March 2012).
+For a comprehensive look at my studies, experiences, and publications in sport-, performance-, and clinical-psychology, as well as references, feel free to view my Curriculum Vitae (14 pages; updated January 2016).

 * Assay, T. P., & Lambert, M. J. (1999).
 The empirical case for the common factors in therapy: Quantitative findings.
 In M. A. Hubble, B. L. Duncan, & S. D. Miller (Eds.), The heart and soul of change: What works in therapy (pp. 33–56).
 Washington, DC: American Psychological Association.